aamirashrafi/DomainToText_AMLProject/README.md

 ```
 /DomainToText_AMLProject/
 ```
-**Note** :For reproducing the baseline please make sure that in line#103 uncomment and comment line#104.
+**Note** :For reproducing the baseline please make sure that in eval_ensamble, line#103 should be uncomment and line#104 should be commented.
 It is basically path to weights file.

 ## Environment